 In consideration of this study’s findings, we conclude with few caveats.
 First, we did not find expected transitive closure effect although the coefficient was in the expected direction.
 While we do not have any definitive explanation for this unexpected finding, it may be the case that local-level, hierarchy-based dynamics became nonsignificant when there is a strong influence of global-level hierarchies (i.e. preferential attachment – again, almost ten-fold increase in its impact).
 In ERGM, both triadic closure and degree distributions leads to local clustering while they tend to be highly correlated (Levy et al., 2015).

 Second, following our theoretical focus, this study has operationalized “links” among participants as directed message “reading” behaviors.
 While this is an important addition to the existing literature that tend to focus only on written messages (e.g., Himelboim, 2008; 2011), it leaves many questions unanswered, let alone we did not considered actual message characteristics in our model.
 Indeed, it is conceivable that individual’s message selection behaviors were at least partly driven by some textual cues available in thread titles (as the first textual cue that respondents would encounter in selecting other’s messages), or by some other interaction effects between network dynamics identified here and message characteristics.
-While it is arguably an important issue that would add more nuance to our results, it requires to consider how latent textual topics and observed message quantities are probabilistically generated, and how such factors would further condition the observed network dynamics in a scholastic fashion.
+While it is arguably an important issue that would add more nuance to our results, it requires to consider how latent textual topics and observed message quantities are probabilistically generated, and how such factors would further condition the observed network dynamics in a stochastic fashion.
 To our knowledge, a proper probabilistic model addressing such issues is only recently begin to be developed (e.g., Kim et al., 2017).

 Third, regarding our interaction effect between candidate choice homophily and time trends, we also acknowledge that such patterns may have been driven by participants’ “learning effects” than campaign competitiveness effect.
 That is, based on their continued interactions in the forum, they could have acquired implicit knowledge of others’ partisan orientations, which makes them better able to discern partisan leanings of socially provided messages over time.
 While our empirical pattern is indeed consistent with this alternative explanation, it should be also noted that, ultimately, the impact of candidate choice homophily never exceeded that of other understanding-based effects.
 As such, the balance of evidence points to the consistent picture that individuals’ message exposure patterns are not necessarily self-segregated along the overt partisan lines.